Nanditha K. S.: Biography

 Nanditha took her life on 17 January 1999.
+The reason why Nandita committed suicide remains unknown.
 After her death, her parents discovered a diary of her poems which she had not shared with anyone.
 A collection of her poems written between 1985 through 1993 were published in a book form as Nandithayude Kavithakal, under the initiative of the Malayalam literary critic, M. M. Basheer.
-The first edition of the book was published in 2002 and eighth edition in 2018.
+The first edition of the book was published in 2002 and ninth edition (ISBN 978-9385269585) in 2021 by Olive Books.

 Death and love were common themes in her poems.
 Though most of her poems were in Malayalam she also wrote in English.

 Her life was the subject of the film titled Nanditha released in 2017.